When Your Fun on the Water Turns Tragic

 Just like wrongful death claims, it is not uncommon for insurance companies to offer a personal injury settlement soon after the accident.
 While the amount offered may seem like a large sum for you and your family, chances are it isn’t enough to cover your future financial needs.
 Insurance companies are looking out for their best interests and not yours.
 It is important that you not sign anything during this difficult time.
 Don’t speak with insurance company representatives, and contact the Sibley Dolman Gipe Accident Injury Lawyers, PA instead.

 While each case is different, you may be entitled to compensation for your medical bills, lost wages, and pain and suffering.
 We work hard on behalf of our clients to negotiate a fair settlement for you.
 If we cannot reach an out-of-court settlement, we are ready and willing to go to trial.

 The time for filing a personal injury claim in Florida is four years.
 The clock starts ticking the moment you become injured.
 Reviewing your case, collecting evidence, and interviewing witnesses all take time.
 The sooner you schedule your free case evaluation, the sooner we can get to work for you.

-At the Dolman Law Group, we offer free case evaluations, and there is no attorney’s fee unless we secure compensation for you.
+At the Sibley Dolman Gipe Accident Injury Lawyers, PA, we offer free case evaluations, and there is no attorney’s fee unless we secure compensation for you.
 No one should suffer physically, financially, and emotionally due to the reckless actions of another person.
 If your injuries are not your fault, we can help hold accountable those responsible for their actions.
 Contact us today or call us at 833-552-7274.

 800 N Belcher Rd